Why? It’s because of how stock options work.

 With options, you don’t actually own a piece of the company — you don’t own any shares.
 Rather, you have the right (the option) to buy shares at a fixed price.
 If you don’t “exercise” your option and buy the shares, you never actually get any equity.

-If you don’t exercise your options and you leave your company, the options will expire, it's as if you never had them.
+If you don’t exercise your options and you leave your company, the options will expire, and it's as if you never had them.

 It takes companies 10 years on average to IPO or sell.
 To get the value of your options, you need to either (1) still be at the company when the big event happens, or (2) exercise the options and get real shares.